streamnative/terraform-provider-streamnative/docs/resources/pulsar_cluster.md

 - `storage_unit_per_bookie` (Number) storage unit per bookie, 1 storage unit is 2 cpu and 8gb memory
 - `volume` (String) The name of the volume

+`maintenance_window` is available only when maintenance windows are enabled for the organization.
+If the organization does not support it, apply returns `maintenance_window is not enabled for this organization`.

+Removing the `maintenance_window` block from configuration clears the upstream maintenance window on the next apply.

 ### Read-Only

 - `bookkeeper_version` (String) The version of the bookkeeper cluster